 Connect the monitor to a voltage-measuring instrument, using a coaxial cable.
-Suitable instruments include oscilloscopes, volt meters, and digitizers.
-Standard model current monitors have either BNC, UHF or type N output connectors.
+Suitable instruments include oscilloscopes, spectrum/network analyzers, volt meters, and digitizers.
+Standard model current monitors have either a BNC, SMA, UHF or type N output connectors.
 50 ohm cables that mate with these connectors are readily available, as are adapters between connector types.

 Normally, the monitor is connected to a high-impedance (>1 megohm) input.
 If the electrical length of the connecting cable is greater than about 1/10 of the wave length for the fastest signal to be viewed, some improvement in pulse-edge fidelity can be obtained by placing a matched load at the instrument end of the cable.
 In this case, the sensitivity is determined by the parallel combination of the monitor source impedance (usually 50 ohm) and the load impedance.
 For a 50 ohm source and load, and negligible cable resistance, the sensitivity is divided by two.

 Pass the conductor to be monitored through the hole in the monitor, and close the circuit.

 The conductor must be insulated adequately for its voltage level.
 The conductive case of the monitor is painted but not otherwise insulated.
 The case of single-shielded models, or the inner shield of double-shielded models, is tied to the outer shell of the connector, which is usually grounded to the instrument by the outside conductor of the coaxial cable.
 The case of double-shielded models is isolated, and can be grounded to the circuit under test through the mounting holes.